 Mythology of Coma Berenices

 The official constellation is relatively new, but the lore behind the constellation is old.
 The story goes that an ancient Egyptian queen, Berenice, feared for her husband’s life as he went into battle.
 She prayed to Aphrodite, promising to cut off her long, luxurious curls if the king returned safely.
 He did, and Berenice kept her promise and cut off her hair, placing it as a sacrifice on Aphrodite’s altar.

 But the next day the hair was gone!

-The king was enraged that the temple priests had not protected the precious locks.
+The enraged king was angry that the temple priests had not protected the precious locks.
 A quick-thinking astronomer saved the day, or rather night, by pointing to the cascading stars at the end of Leo’s tail.
 He told the king that these were the queen’s tresses placed in the sky by Aphrodite for all to see.

-Leo lost his tail … and, ultimately, we gained a constellation.
+Thus, Leo lost his tail … and, ultimately, we gained a constellation.

 Bottom line: Coma Berenices is the constellation of Queen Berenice’s Hair.
 It used to be the tail of Leo the Lion before it became its own constellation.
 It contains a large open star cluster easily viewed in binoculars.